Paureel/LLM-SCIGEN-BRCA/README.md

 ![Project Banner](banner.png)
 ## 🚀 Introduction

 Welcome to **Scientific Hypothesis Generator in Breast Cancer research**!
 This project leverages the power of large language models to assist researchers, scientists, and enthusiasts in generating innovative scientific ideas given the output of statistical learning models in breast cancer research.
+Built with **NVIDIA NIM** and **Langchain**.

 ```diff